 • In a large rimmed baking dish, add fish, drizzle with oil and rub it around.
 Sprinkle with mixed seasoning on both sides and set aside.

-• Preheat grill or grill pan on medium high heat and add a bit of oil to coat.
-Cook fish untouched until white and opaque on the bottom, about 4 minutes.
+• Preheat grill on medium high heat and oil grill grates with oiled paper towel.
+Grill fish untouched while covered until white and opaque on the bottom, about 4 minutes.
+Carefully flip on the other side and cook another 4 minutes.

 • To assemble a taco, flake fish with a fork, place desired amount in a warm tortilla and top with mango salsa.
 If you would like to make white sauce (crema), I included recipe below in notes.